 Taxpayers and their agents incur substantial compliance costs in preparing an income estimate to determine the amount of terminal tax that should be paid on 7 February.
-The Institute of Chartered Accountants of New continued on page 28
+The Institute of Chartered Accountants of New

 Zealand has estimated the compliance cost associated with the current practice at \$22 million.